Your Campus Home

 June: Roommate browsing and requests

-July 31: Last day to make changes to your room selection, last day to to file an exemption to the live-on requirement
+July 31: Last day to file an exemption to the live-on requirement

 Dates subject to change.